aferodeveloper/afero-devdocs/docs/AttrDef.md

 <td><p><span class="UIText">Input</span> - Inputs are read-only. <!--<span class="UIText">Is Toggle</span> and <span class="UIText">Comparator</span> are mutually exclusive.
 The <span class="UIText">Comparator</span> option is <strong>not</strong> available for the Modulo-2.--></p>
 <ul class="af-ul">
 <li><p><span class="UIText">Pull Up</span> or <span class="UIText">Pull Down</span> - Select one of these options (they are mutually exclusive) to specify the inclusion of a pull-up or pull-down resistor on the pin, or select neither for <span class="UIText">No Pull</span>.
 Any digital input <!-- (i.e., not ADC or Comparator) -->can be configured as Pull Up, Pull Down, or No Pull.</p>
 <p><strong>Note:</strong> On Modulo boards, GPIO 0 is connected to an LED in series with a resistor.
 When the pin is pulled low the LED turns on; when floating or high the LED turns off.
-If you enable <span class="UIText">Pull Down</span> on this pin the LED partly turns on and the pin stays between logic levels and does not properly go LOW.
+If you enable <span class="UIText">Pull Down</span> on this pin the LED partly turns on and the pin stays between logic levels and does not properly go <span class="UIText">LOW</span>.
 This does not cause functionality problems but will show up with a voltmeter.
-So on this pin only, Pull Down will not work properly unless the LED hardware is manually disconnected, as a voltage divider circuit will be formed.</p></li>
+So on this pin only, <span class="UIText">Pull Down</span> will not work properly unless the LED hardware is manually disconnected, as a voltage divider circuit will be formed.</p></li>

 <li><span class="UIText">Is Toggle</span> - This is a special case for momentary-contact buttons.
 When <span class="UIText">Is Toggle</span> is selected, a pulse on the input line (i.e., transition from one state to another and then back again) will cause the attribute value to toggle between 0 and 1.
 This lets you implement a push button.</li>

 <li><span class="UIText">Debounce Time</span> - This field allows you to apply a debounce interval (measured in milliseconds) to the associated input.
 A typical use case would be to ensure that a single press on a noisy pushbutton is interpreted as a single event.
 Specify 0 to disable the option; the allowed range of debounce intervals is 30-10000 ms.</li>

 <!-- <li><span class="UIText">Comparator</span> - (Does not apply to the Modulo-2.)
 You can configure only one GPIO as a comparator; select from GPIOs 0-2.
 Once you’ve specified the GPIO to be used as a comparator, select a <span class="UIText">Reference Voltage</span> value from the drop-down menu.
 Reference Voltage can be a fraction of V<sub>CC</sub>, or the voltage on GPIO3.
 An attribute set as a comparator will go high if the voltage applied to the associated GPIO pin exceeds your specified Reference Voltage.</p></li> -->